Christian Yelich Player Props: Brewers vs. Tigers

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with a slugging percentage of .382, fueled by six extra-base hits.
+- Yelich leads Milwaukee in slugging percentage (.366) thanks to six extra-base hits.

-- In 56.5% of his 23 games this season, Yelich has picked up at least one hit.
-He's also had seven multi-hit games.
+- Yelich has picked up a hit in 54.2% of his 24 games this year, with at least two hits in 29.2% of those games.

-- Looking at the 23 games he has played this year, he's hit a home run in three of them (13.0%), and in 3% of his trips to the plate.
+- In 12.5% of his games this season, he has homered, and 2.9% of his trips to the plate.

-- Yelich has driven in a run in eight games this year (34.8%), including two games with multiple runs batted in.
+- In nine games this year (37.5%), Yelich has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 13 games this season, with multiple runs seven times.
+- He has scored in 13 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.